Tag Archive for: EAA

 Industry and International Collaboration to Increase Awareness

 Implementation of the EAA in Lithuania is the responsibility of The Ministry of Social Security and Labour and a draft of the new domestic accessibility legislation is expected soon.
 The ministry set up a working group aiming to transpose the EEA into national law and it includes representatives from other ministries together with delegates from public and private institutions.
-LLB is a member of this working group and participates in all activities and discussions about accessibility.
+LAB is a member of this working group and participates in all activities and discussions about accessibility.

 As yet, there are no firm implementation plans for the EAA but the forum is working towards this goal and are at the early stages.
 Ministry funding is expected to be made available this year in order to develop this formal approach.

-In addition to this, in 2021 LLB invited publishers, disability organizations and delegates from the ministries of Culture, Education, Science and Sport and Social Security and Labour to talk about accessible text-books.
+In addition to this, in 2021 LAB invited publishers, disability organizations and delegates from the ministries of Culture, Education, Science and Sport and Social Security and Labour to talk about accessible text-books.
 By bringing together so many stakeholders it was possible to concentrate on how the EAA will affect the publishing industry in Lithuania, particularly considering that from 2024 all Lithuanian schools will be obliged to admit all students with individual needs.

-LLB also promotes international collaboration and knowledge exchange in this field.
+LAB also promotes international collaboration and knowledge exchange in this field.
 In 2003, Lithuania joined the Federation of European Publishers and a close collaboration with FEP has allowed further European connections to develop.
 Working together with the LIA Foundation in Italy, for example, has enabled the Lithuanian market to build on their need for guidance and training with the LIA guidance being translated at the end of 2021.

 Raising Awareness via Events

-Raising awareness via industry events has been a key part of the EAA implementation strategy in Lithuania and LLB works closely with the Lithuanian Publishers Association to set these up.
+Raising awareness via industry events has been a key part of the EAA implementation strategy in Lithuania and LAB works closely with the Lithuanian Publishers Association to set these up.
 In 2020 the online seminar “What do you need to know about the European Accessibility Act” included representatives from FEP and LIA and this event kick-started future gatherings in Lithuania.

 The Lithuanian Publishers Forum, held in 2021 discussed the topic “Books For All” and, as a result, publishers are now inviting Inga and her colleagues to speak at industry and in-house events which has been crucial for awareness building and EAA preparation.